anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   enrollment status telemetry with the registrar will be performed as described in BRSKI {{RFC8995, Section 5.9.4}}.

-* If delayed delivery of responses
-  (for instance, to support asynchronous enrollment) is needed at the CMP level, it SHALL be performed as specified in
+* If delayed delivery of responses is needed at the CMP level (for instance, to support enrollment over an asynchronous channel), it SHALL be performed as specified in
   {{RFC9483, Section 4.4 and Section 5.1.2}}.

 Note:
-How messages are exchanged between the registrar and backend PKI components (i.e., RA or CA) is out of scope of this document.
+How messages are exchanged between the registrar and backend PKI components (i.e., RA and/or CA) is out of scope of this document.
-Due to the general independence of CMP of message transfer, it can be freely chosen according to the needs of the application scenario (e.g., using HTTP), while security considerations apply, see {{sec-consider}}, and guidance can be found in {{RFC9483, Section 6}}.
+Since CMP is independent of message transfer, the transfer mechanism, such as HTTP, can be freely chosen according to the needs of the application scenario.
+For th applicable security considerations, see {{sec-consider}}.
+Further guidance can be found in {{RFC9483, Section 6}}.

 <!--
 CMP Updates {{RFC9480}} and